Skip to content

 After depositions and hearings, all transcripts are copied to TranscriptPad.
 There, she again assigns Issue Codes, and exports key pieces of testimony as PDFs into TrialPad—the hub of her case—using the Impeachment Reports.
 As a matter progresses, Cari continues to add evidence to the TrialPad case.
 If and when it comes time to create and submit an Exhibit List to the court, she saves time by simply printing the Evidence Report in TrialPad.
 The Evidence Report becomes her Exhibit List, and requires only a caption page before filing.

 During the course of a matter, Cari’s iPad is used for case-specific client storage and is ready to refer to or to present at a moment’s notice.
 This efficiency is especially important, since, in addition to running her own firm, Cari does a lot more in and around the Southern California legal community.
-She volunteers on the board of a not-for-profit legal aid law firm, is the incoming Chair of the Family Law Section for the Los Angeles County Bar Association, serves on the California State Bar’s Law Practice Management and Technology Section’s Executive Committee, and regularly presents at family law conferences, at colloquia, and at symposia.
+She volunteers on the board of a not-for-profit legal aid law firm, has been Chair of the Family Law Section for the Los Angeles County Bar Association, serves on the California State Bar’s Law Practice Management and Technology Section’s Executive Committee, and regularly presents at family law conferences, at colloquia, and at symposia.
 And she uses TrialPad for those legal conferences and speaking events too.
 Cari creates slide show presentations, turns them into PDFs, and uses TrialPad to present them better than if she had done so in the native program, as she can zoom in, call out and highlight doing the presentation.

 You can read more about Cari and her firm at her website: pineslawgroup.com